coruscating/statisticalfigures/README.md

 ## To-Do/Known Problems

+- Get remaining competitions from this season
 - Do previous seasons
-- Add Juniors, Pairs and Dance
+- Add Pairs and Dance
 - Add a table for competitions with judge info and other stuff
 - Dump stuff into database
+- Older protocols have more than 9 judges...
-- Check for number of judges in the code...(right now it assumes there are 9, but Shanghai Trophy for example didn't have 9)
+- Check for number of elements on the protocols (instead of assuming a number based on discipline)
+- Try direct download instead of Google list?
+Or maybe hybrid approach

+## Changelog

+- Added seasons 2015-16 and 2016-17
+- Competitions fewer than 9 judges will now have '-' for the fields with no judges
+- Added Juniors
+- Fixed B step sequence simple description and levels
-- Should V spins have that feature in the simple field?
+- Fixed V spin simple description and levels
+- Fixed +COMBO, +REP simple description